 Table of Contents

-Beretta firearms are among the most popular in the world, and their handguns shine brightest in what is an undoubtedly impressive catalogue.
+Beretta firearms are among the most popular in the world, and their handguns shine brightest in what is an undoubtedly impressive catalog.
 Some of their most popular semi-auto handguns are found in the 92 series.
 Production of these weapons began in 1972 and while they were impressive upon release, they have only been improved upon since.

 The age-old Italian arms company currently makes their 92’s in four different configurations (including many different models), but we’re here to discuss the 92A1 specifically.
-Although the original 92’s were modeled after older Beretta notables, such as the M1923, the 92A1 was based off of the newer 92FS model which we’ll be discussing in our ‘versus’ section.
+Although the original 92’s were modeled after older Beretta notables, such as the M1923, the 92A1 was based on the newer 92FS model which we’ll be discussing in our ‘versus’ section.
 The bottom line is that since its release in 2010, the 92A1 has solidified itself as a premier semi-automatic.
 Now let’s break it down.